Coolum State High School

-Coolum State High school is a coeducational public secondary school based in Coolum Beach in the Sunshine Coast Region of Queensland, Australia.
+Coolum State High School is a coeducational public secondary school based in Coolum Beach in the Sunshine Coast Region of Queensland, Australia.

 Since 2017, Coolum State High School's current role of Principal had been held by Troy Ascott.
 The school also consists of four Deputy Principals, fourteen Heads of Department, two Guidance Officers, one School Chaplain, one School-based Nurse and six Heads of Year.

+Staff members

+Coolum State High School is managed by experienced educators committed to providing researched based education.

+Staff expertise ensures that the that the full range of curriculum areas are catered for as in any modern state secondary school.

 Academy programs

 Coolum State High School offers the following Academy Programs to students of excellence: